Joe Gruters: Florida legislature

-In 2016, Gruters won election to the Florida House of Representatives from the 73rd District, which includes Eastern Manatee County and Northeastern Sarasota County.
-In 2018, he won election to the Florida Senate representing the 23rd District, consisting of Sarasota County and part of Charlotte County.
+In 2016, Gruters won election to the Florida House of Representatives from the 73rd District, which then included Eastern Manatee County and Northeastern Sarasota County.
+In 2018, he won election to the Florida Senate representing the 23rd District, then consisting of Sarasota County and part of Charlotte County.
 Gruters was endorsed in 2018 by the Florida Chamber of Commerce.
 In 2022, he won re-election to the Florida Senate.

 Gruters introduced three environmental bills in December 2018, ahead of the legislative session to address red tide and other issues: one bill would restore septic inspection regulations that had been lifted during the Great Recession and another would fine polluters for sewage spills.

-In the wake of a fatal shooting at a California synagogue in 2019, the Florida Senate unanimously passed a bill by Gruters to combat anti-Semitism, including by requiring schools to deal with anti-Semitic behavior the same way they do racial discrimination.
+In the wake of a fatal shooting at a San Diego, California, synagogue in 2019, the Florida Senate passed a bill by Gruters to combat anti-Semitism, including by requiring schools to deal with anti-Semitic behavior the same way they do racial discrimination.

 Gruters was a driving force behind Florida's 2019 law (S.B.
-198) that forces local and state law enforcement to honor U.S. Immigration and Customs Enforcement, (ICE), detainers and prohibits local government from implementing "sanctuary" policies (which no Florida government had adopted).
+198) that forces local and state law enforcement to honor U.S. Immigration and Customs Enforcement (ICE) detainers and prohibits local government from implementing "sanctuary" policies (which no Florida government had adopted).
 The controversial bill passed the Florida Senate 22-18, and was signed into law by Florida's Republican governor, Ron DeSantis.

 Gruters sponsored Senate Bill 796, requiring electric utilities to adopt long-term plans for burying electric lines as a protective measure against hurricanes; the Senate voted 39-1 in favor of the bill.

 Gruters filed a bill to ban abortions 20 weeks after fertilization.